gvwilson/sensibleadventures/bookster/bookster.md

 Sweet Icicle Street took its name from the shops at its upper end, which Erileine could just make out in the gathering twilight.
-Twice a week, on Redsday and Greensday, Forecastle's icicleers climbed up the shoulder of the mountain overlooking the city.
+Twice a week, Forecastle's icicleers climbed up the shoulder of the mountain overlooking the city.
 There, near the peak, they scraped hard-packed snow into their buckets, packing it down under layers of wood chips.
 After sleeping for a few hours wrapped up in goat-skin rugs to stay warm, they hiked back down to town, where they added drops of lemon, blueberry juice, mango, and other carefully-measured flavorings to the ice.

 The icicleers were famous for their clannishness and contrariness.
 You couldn't have a wedding in Forecastle without tubs of flavored